praneethprogame/Offline-Uptime/README.md

 # Edit how many second should the plugin wait before starting the uptime counter
 start-time-after: 0
 `
-`config-version`: This is the version of the config. please DO NOT change this `start-time-after`: Its pretty much how many second should the plugin wait before starting the uptime counter.
+'config-version': This is the version of the config. please DO NOT change this

+'start-time-after': Its pretty much how many second should the plugin wait before starting the uptime counter.

 ## License